 Total matched profits = 0.20151451 * 3 = 0.60454353 USDT

 Next, calculate your unmatched profits.
 Unmatched profits is the unrealized profit of filled grid orders that are not matched.
-It is calculated based on the difference between the last price and the avg. filled price of unmatched orders.
+It is calculated based on the difference between the last price and unmatched orders’ average filled price.

-The avg. filled price of unmatched orders = (∑Total amount of unmatched orders) / (∑Quantity of unmatched orders)
+The average filled price of unmatched orders = (∑Total amount of unmatched orders) / (∑Quantity of unmatched orders)

-For example, if below (refer to screenshot) are the completed orders which are pending to be matched.
+Let’s use the below completed orders which are pending to be matched as an example.

-The unmatched PNL = (last price - avg. filled price of unmatched orders) * current positions
+The unmatched PnL = (last price - average. filled price of unmatched orders) * current positions

 Note: Current position is positive for long positions and negative for short positions.

-If the last price is 2522, position size is equal to the total size of unmatched orders, which is 0.012.
+If the last price is 2,522, the position size equals the total size of the unmatched orders = 0.012.

 Total profit = Matched profit + Unmatched PNL = 0.60454353